neilgogogo/digital_musicology/README.md

 ○ Which methods are you planning to use?

-We need to sort Beethoven's works according to the timeline, and analyze the distribution and transformation of different nodes, node combination, and Chords in different timeline works.
+We need to sort Beethoven's works according to the timeline, and analyze the distribution and transformation of different nodes and pitches, chord distribution, and chord progression in different timeline works.
+For the first two questions, quantitative statistics can be enough to draw valid conclusions.
+As for the chord progression, we are planning to adopt the n-grams method.

 ○ How are they related to the research question?

-By analyzing the changes in the distribution of Beethoven’s works in different timelines, and combining with the specific period of Beethoven’s deafness, we can see whether Beethoven’s work style has changed with the development of Beethoven’s deafness, and whether it will appear the change as mentioned in our hypothesis.
+We divide Beethoven’s creative career into three different periods according to the development of his deafness, and try to characterize the transformations of his composition style by some basic music materials.
+By analyzing the changes in the distribution of Beethoven’s works in different periods, we can see whether Beethoven’s work style has changed and whether it will confirm the assumptions as mentioned in previous sections.
+Because the causations of such transformations could be tangled, we only use his deafness as milestones to mark the boundaries of his creative career.
+As for the correlation between his deafness and style changes, it can require further experiments and analysis.

 ## Literature

 ○ What is the state-of-the-art in relation to your question?
 Name at least 3 relevant publications.

-Signal Processing for Music Analysis，2011，Meinard Müller, Member, IEEE, Daniel P. W. Ellis, Senior Member, IEEE, Anssi Klapuri, Member, IEEE, and
-Gaël Richard, Senior Member, IEEE https://www.ee.columbia.edu/~dpwe/pubs/MuEKR11-spmus.pdf
+Signal Processing for Music Analysis，2011，Meinard Müller, Member, IEEE, Daniel P. W. Ellis, Senior Member, IEEE, Anssi Klapuri, Member, IEEE, and Gaël Richard, Senior Member, IEEE https://www.ee.columbia.edu/~dpwe/pubs/MuEKR11-spmus.pdf
 Analyzing Musical Structure and Performance—A Statistical Approach, 1999, Jan Beran and Guerino Mazzola, Statistical Science, Vol. 14, No. 1, 47–79. https://projecteuclid.org/download/pdf_1/euclid.ss/1009211806
 I analyzed the chords of 1300 popular songs for patterns.
 This is what I found, 2012, Popular Song Statistics. https://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found/

 ## Two more things

 ○ For which part of your project do you need input and/or support from our side?

-Are there any new dimensions for comparing Beethoven's music style before and after his illness?
+Not yet.

 ○ You could already have a look into datasets suitable for you project